Incoming first-year undergraduates

 Aid cannot be applied to your student account until all requirements are met.
 You may have requirements if your FAFSA was selected for verification.
 If you have accepted student loans, you will have loan entrance counseling and promissory note requirements to complete.
 Click on the requirement in Academica and you will be directed to the form or the studentloans.gov website.

 This number is calculated from parent and student income and asset information.
-Allowances are made for household size, number of family members in college and an asset protection based on age.
-There are opportunities to borrow funds to help pay for the EFC.
+Allowances are made for household size and an asset protection based on age.
+There are opportunities to borrow funds regardless of the SAI.

 Need-based aid